October 24

 Call For Submissions: VFCYJC Grants

 Call for Submissions + Application Form (word or .RTF) [please note that we now accept applications in any amount year-round for consideration at our regular meetings.
-Applications received after the third week of June must wait for consideration until we meet again in September.]
+Applications received after the third week of June must wait for consideration until we meet again in September.
+As a condition of receiving grant funds from VFC&YJC, successful applicants are asked to use this form to file a brief written outcomes report within 2 months of completion of any funded program/project.]

 The Victoria Family Court & Youth Justice Committee provides modest funding for community projects educating and assisting youth and families who are at risk or may come into contact with the criminal or family legal systems.
 Projects should focus on prevention, education and/or diversion.